Sorry, you need to enable JavaScript to visit this website.

 Posters and Presentations

-1st and 3rd year fellows are expected to give a short talk at the annual summer symposium.
+1st and 3rd year fellows are expected to give a short talk at the annual Summer Symposium or at the Michaelmas Term Research and Training Day.

 Feedback

 Fellows should expect to receive ongoing feedback from all supervisors involved in their research project.
 This could take place during one-on-one meetings or during lab meetings.
-In addition, the supervisor will provide written feedback to the fellow each term with progress reports submitted online.
+In addition, the supervisor will provide written feedback to the fellow each term with progress reports submitted online via the Postgraduate Feedback and Reporting System (PFRS).
 The feedback will relate to the progress the fellow has made and include a specific comment on their research project.
 This will be discussed with the fellow in advance of the submission of the report to the University.

 Assessment